divineamunega/quizwhiz-backend/AUTH_DOCS.md

-Here’s a **complete, well-structured README-style authentication guide** for your `QuizWhizz` backend, specifically for a **React + Axios + React Query** frontend engineer with little/no auth experience.

----

 # 🔐 QuizWhizz Authentication Guide for Frontend Engineers

 > ✅ This guide explains how to authenticate users with the QuizWhizz backend API using **Axios**, **React Query**, and **cookies** securely.